FREQUENTLY ASKED QUESTIONS

 Q: When is my final payment due?

-A: Your final payment is due on or before your wedding day.
-Many people choose to make multiple smaller payments in the months leading up to their wedding day.
+A: Your final payment is due anytime up to your wedding day.
+Some people choose to make multiple smaller payments in the months leading up to their wedding day.

 Q: Are you insured?